u-blox/ubxlib_examples_xplr_iot/README.md

 * Create a directory outside of this repo and add a corresponding directory structure and source files there.
 If you then set the application directory as you default and start the *do* command from there it will pick up your example application instead of the ones in the repo.

 # Advanced usage

-All the operations performed in this repo are controlled by one central command named "do".
+All the operations performed in this repo are controlled by one central command named *do*.
 This command is executed as described above in a command window with the default directory set to the root of the repo.

 Below is the help information for the command as shown when issuing "do --help".
 More thorough description below.